grafana/agent/cmd/agent/DEVELOPERS.md

 ## Branching Strategy

-The Grafana Agent's branching strategy has shifted with the release of v0.19.0 and is moving to a main always releasable approach.
-This will allow us to better control the release cadence and ensure that the project has regular releases.
+The Grafana Agent's branching strategy is to have main always releasable.

-For contributors, any large change should be made in a `dev.*` branch.
-These branches allow work on large features without crowding main.
-If you would like to work on a large feature let @rfratto or
+This allows us to better control  the release cadence and ensure that the project has regular releases.

-@mattdurham know, and we can create a branch for you.
+For any small change, those can be made with a direct PR.

-Small features can still be via direct PRs.
+For any large change, we ask that you create an issue to discuss it on.
+Then we can create a `dev` branch for this larger change.
+This allows us to keep main releasable until we are ready to merge the dev branch to main.

 ## Master Branch Rename